Backflow happens when dirty water or other liquids flow back into the clean water supply. You can avoid it with a backflow preventer.

 - Paying for a backflow preventer

 Providing clean water at your school is part of your overall health and safety responsibilities.
-We recommend you review your school’s health and safety systems against the 11 key components of the health and safety system.
+We recommend you review your school’s health and safety systems.

 This will help you meet the requirements of the Health and Safety at Work Act 2015.